|WCSI Position Title:||Certified Peer Specialist|

 |Supervisor:||Certified Peer Specialist Supervisor|

-This is a Casual Part Time position in a peer support capacity to assist clients in articulating personal goals for recovery and in determining the objectives the client needs to take in order to reach his or her recovery goals.
+This is a full time non-exempt position in a peer support capacity to assist clients in articulating personal goals for recovery and in determining the objectives the client needs to take in order to reach his or her recovery goals.
 Noted in the Education and/or Experience section on page 3 are specific requirements for this position.
 The Certified Peer provides peer support services; serves as a client advocate; provides client information and support for clients in community, emergency, outpatient or inpatient settings.
 The Certified Peer performs a wide range of tasks to assist client in regaining control over their own lives and over their own recovery process.
 The Certified Peer will role model competency in recovery and ongoing coping skills.

 As with all WCSI positions, it is the expectation that employees adhere to WCSI, County, State and Federal guidelines, regulation, policies and laws which govern the business and service of WCSI.